oljacobs/web-scheduler/WEB_SCHEDULER_STATE_MIN.md

 - Partial tours, time off, and staffing coverage are live.
 - Admin/light-duty scheduling and the current employee roster are live.
 - Pay-code entry/confirmation and the printable schedule are live.
+- The dedicated 48-hour printable shift sheet is live and verified.
 - Bug reporting is live.
 - The primary current workstream is checklists/maintenance QA; do scheduler work only when it supports operations staffing, payroll/reporting, fleet/qualification truth, or bug routing.